daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ---

-#Lecture2:  Utility and Choice [NS Chapter 2; 2 hours]
+# Lecture2:  Utility and Choice [NS Chapter 2; 2 hours]

+\textcolor{grey}{We now consider the very very fundamental building blocks behind the (in)famous "neoclassical economics model."
+Accept these"axioms" nearly everything flows from it!}

-##Some motivation for these abstract ideas
+## Some motivation for these abstract ideas

-Consider a decision you recently made?
-Define this decision clearly; what were the options.
-How do you think you decided among these options?
+\textcolor{blue}{Consider a decision you recently made?
+Define this decision clearly; what were the options?
+How do you think you decided among these options?}

 What did this depend on?
 Would other people in your place have made the same decision?
 If you got amnesia and forgot what you decided and then were in the same situation again.
 Do you think you'd make the same decision?

+\includegraphics[height=3in]{picsfigs/mortys-mind-blower.png}

 \bigskip
 Suppose I asked you